 The Marble Man, that’s how he was known on account of his impassive exterior, still had plenty of aces up the sleeve as he resisted the new Commanding General of the Union, Ulysses S. Grant.
 Unlike his predecessors, Grant relentlessly pressed Lee with the knowledge that the latter couldn’t replenish losses as fast as he could.
 Little by little, Grant fought and pushed Lee back to Richmond, wearing him out, constantly trying to outflank him, and finaly, laying siege to Petersburg, a vital nod that connecting Richmond by railroad to the southern states of the Confederacy.

 His last hope to find much needed supplies in the railroad junctions westwards were dashed, and after a short battle near Appomattox Court House, Lee unconditionally surrendered to Grant on April 9th 1865.
-Grant not only allowed him and his men to go free with their personal belongings, horses, and even small weapons for the officers, but gave them much needed rations.
+Grant not only allowed him and his men to go free with their personal belongings, horses, and even small weapons for the officers, but also gave them rations.
 This gesture would earn Grant Lee’s undying respect and gratitude.
 As commander-in-chief and Confederate icon, his surrender opened the floodgates for other Confederate generals to follow his example across all fronts.

 10# After the war.
 From hero to legend